idepixel/privacy_police/privacy-policy.md

 ## Introduction

 Thank you for using my software!
-This document is the main privacy policy for **Omni Notes** Android and desktop applications.
+This document is the main privacy policy for **ConBip!** Android application.
 I respects your privacy rights and care about protecting your information collected by my apps.

 ## What information are eventually collected